Trade classes booming for careers in cosmetology, aviation, building

 North Babylon High School is running the second year of its cosmetology program at its Bulldog Salon, open to the public once a month for juniors and seniors to gain real-life experience and count to their 1,000 course of study hours needed for their New York certificate.

 The class is led by Abby Santora, who previously ran her own salon and worked as a cosmetologist for a decade.
-She said the program lets students practice hair and nails on site, either on mannequins or real people, at the school without having to travel to another cosmetology school.
+She said the program lets students practice hair and nails onsite, either on mannequins or real people, without having to travel to another cosmetology school.
 Students also save money completing training in high school, potentially graduating with their certification.

 “I think I’m starting to see a new wave of districts realize not every student is made for college and following the herd on a trajectory in life,” Santora said.
 “The biggest highlight is client consultation.
 They learn to talk to the public and get past awkwardness and get up close and personal.”